smw-1211/Data-Analysis-Projects/README.md

 - **Super-Store-Analysis:** Analysed the data of a super store and answered 3 factual questions based on the dataset.
 - **Hotel-Reviews-Analysis:** Analysed about 20000 reviews about different hotels which I have scraped from TripAdvisor website.
 - **Baby-Names-Analysis:** Gathered about 10,500 names of babies kept in different states of USA and analysed the trend and the occurence rate.
+- **House-Price-Prediction:** Analysed about 21,000 house records which helps in analysing the house sale prices for King County including homes sold between May 2014 and May 2015 .

 ## Technologies Used